40 Most Forgotten Camping Items (Don’t Leave Them Behind)

 1. Duct Tape

-Duct tape is like the superhero of camping gear.
+Duct tape is the MVP of any camping gear list.

-Got a hole in your tent?
-Duct tape.
+Got a tear in your tent?
 Broken sandal strap?
-Duct tape.
-Need to hang up a makeshift clothesline?
-Yes, you guessed it โ duct tape.
+Need to rig up a makeshift clothesline?
+You guessed it—duct tape has your back.

 2. Trash Bags

-Go with the drawstring trash bags so you can tie them up and reduce the chances of wildlife getting into your trash overnight.
+Opt for drawstring trash bags so you can securely tie them shut and avoid attracting curious wildlife to your campsite overnight.

 3. Tongs